ericvc/Bayesian-NLME-Models/README.md

 Overall, the model performed well in this test, accurately recovering almost 95% of the correct class labels from the input data.
 However, it is worth mentioning that this accuracy was greater for observations from component “B”.
-Only 33 observations were misclassified as belonging to “A” when actually from “B” compared with 185 observations from “A” that were misclassified as “B”.
+Only 33 observations were wrongly classified as belonging to “A” when actually from “B” compared with 185 observations from “A” that were misclassified as “B”.
 Combining NLME models in a mixture model is sure asking a lot from the optimizer.
 But, the NUTS algorithm and Stan language proved to be up to the task.